jwolle1/jeopardy_clue_dataset/README.md

 This dataset contains _Jeopardy!_ clues from Season 1 through Season 39 (July 2023).
 It does not contain every clue that has appeared on the show.
 The data source prefers not to be credited.

-There are 473,133 clues in total.
+There are 473,067 clues in total.
 Most of them can be found in `combined_season1-39.tsv`.
-Note that the file is zipped.
-When uncompressed it is approx. 68 MB.
+This file is approx. 68 MB.

 There are also individual files for each season (located in the `seasons` folder).
 These files are small enough that you should be able to open them with Microsoft Excel or Google Sheets.

 * Seasons 1–11 average 8,821 clues each.
-* Seasons 12–38 average 13,262 clues each.
+* Seasons 12–38 average 13,260 clues each.

 There is a `kids_teen.tsv` file which contains only clues that appeared in Kids and Teen Tournament matches.
-These clues are also in the combined dataset but this file is included for convenience.
+These clues are in the combined dataset but this file is included for convenience.

 Clues appearing in special matches outside the daily syndicated program are found in `extra_matches.tsv`.
 This file has 4,750 clues and they do not appear in the combined dataset.